AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
  <tr>
    <td>Old Number Value</td>
-   <td>In a Journal Entry report, this displays the original value of a field before it was updated.
-Once a field's value is updated, it will display as the New Number Value in a Journal Entry report.
+   <td>In a [!UICONTROL Journal Entry] report, this displays the original value of a field before it was updated.
+Once a field's value is updated, it will display as the New Number Value in a [!UICONTROL Journal Entry] report.
 For more information, also see "New Number Value".</td>
   </tr>
   <tr>
    <td>On Change Only</td>